 Interviewing is an art.
-We all know the basic questions that can be asked in an interview like “tell me about yourself”, “where do you see yourself in the next 5-10 years”, “why do you want this job”, “what questions do you have for us and so on”.
+We all know the most common interview questions that can be asked in an interview like “tell me about yourself”, “where do you see yourself in the next 5-10 years”, “why do you want this job”, “what questions do you have for us and so on”.
 Most people will already have some kind of image of themselves in their head and so they will have pre-determined answers to these basic questions focused on their idea of what will impress the interviewer the most.

-Most Revealing Interview Questions You Can Ask:
+Most Revealing Interview Questions to Ask Candidates:

 1. Ask the right questions:

-Of course the interviewer is left with the answers that tell them something, very little about that person and in most cases these answers will be boring and very similar to each other.
+Of course, the interviewer is left with the answers that tell them something, very little about that person and in most cases these answers will be boring and very similar to each other.
 So the interviewer asks questions that reveal everything about a person – their quality of intellect, dedication, morals, experiences and most of all the energy.